 Michael writes, records, and performs instrumental music for solo steel-string acoustic guitar.
 His debut album "VETIVER" is available here.
 The opening track Celandine was recently used on an award-winning short film.

-Michael is also a lover of really f*cking loud electric guitars and gnarly fuzz pedals, and his thoughts on many of them can be read in the pages of The Guitar Magazine in addition to interviews with players such as Tommy Emmanuel and Jerry Douglas, Al Di Meola and Joel Paterson.
+Michael is also a lover of really f*cking loud electric guitars and gnarly fuzz pedals, and his thoughts on many of them can be read in the pages of The Guitar Magazine in addition to interviews with players such as Tommy Emmanuel and Jerry Douglas, Al Di Meola, Brent Mason, Michael Landau and others.

 Described as a "Gentleman Renegade" and an acknowledged expert in the field of the luthier-built guitar, Michael is regularly invited to give lectures and masterclasses, and demonstrate the work of guitar builders around the world.
 More often than not, he accepts.